List of Hajime no Ippo characters: Japanese boxers

 A crafty, veteran boxer in his early thirties, from the Sameichi Gym in the Fukuoka Prefecture in Kyuushuu.
 He was ranked the 1st seed in the Featherweight Division when Date was the Champion his first time around.
 Take had challenged Date for the Championship back then, but had to pull out of the fight to look after his son, Hide, who had become seriously ill.
 After Hide had recovered, he was bullied because others thought his father was a coward for not fighting Date.
 Take then returned to the boxing world to fight for his son and had risen to the 1st seed again to challenge Ippo for the Championship.
-He's also the first southpaw boxer Ippo fights in a professional match.
+He is also the first southpaw boxer Ippo fights in a professional match.
 He could be considered a master manipulator and has a boxing style like Aoki.
 Ippo is able to KO him just 1 minute into the 6th round of Ippo's 7th title defence match.